St. Valentine is actually the Patron Saint of epilepsy.

 3) Another theory is that St. Valentine cured someone of epilepsy – a young woman who was engaged to be married.

-It is thought that St. Paul (or Saul as he was known at the time) suffered an epileptic seizure on the road to Damascus – where he fell to the floor, heard God and lost his sight for three days.
+It has been suggested that Paul (or Saul as he was known at the time) suffered an epileptic seizure on the road to Damascus – "And suddenly a light from heaven shone around him.

 St. Paul himself refers to his ‘physical ailment’ in his letters; this is thought to be a reference to epilepsy.

-5) Epilepsy has existed for much longer than Christianity though, with a history dating back at least 4000 years.
+5) Epilepsy has a history dating back at least 4000 years.

-The ancient Egyptians, Hindus in ancient India and the Aztecs and Incas in Central America all linked seizures to their respective gods.
+The ancient Egyptians, Hindus in ancient India and the Aztecs and Incas in Central America all linked seizures to their respective gods/idols.

 With no other explanation for epilepsy, the ancient people believed that gods inflicted epilepsy on people and had the power to cure it.

-Epilepsy was often thought of as an evil spirit or demon possessing a person.
+Epilepsy was often thought of as an evil spirit or a demon possessing a person.